denehyg/reveal.js-menu/plugin/menu/README.md

 		// Use 'true' or format string (same as reveal.js slide numbers)
 		numbers: false,

+		// Hide slides from the menu that do not have a title.
+		// Set to 'true' to only list slides with titles.
+		hideMissingTitles: false,

 		// Add markers to the slide titles to indicate the
 		// progress through the presentation
 		markers: false,

+		// Specify custom panels to be included in the menu, by
+		// providing an array of objects with 'title', 'icon'
+		// properties, and either a 'src' or 'content' property.
+		custom: false,

 		// Specifies the themes that will be available in the themes
 		// menu panel.
 Set to 'false' to hide themes panel.